Packing lunches

 • Roasted chickpeas

-These ideas are from Wellbeing SA, who have other advice about eating well.
+These ideas are from Wellbeing SA – see more advice about eating well.

-• serve fruit at breakfast (e.g. sliced fruit on top of wholegrain cereal and milk/yoghurt)
+• at breakfast – try sliced fruit on top of wholegrain cereal and milk

 Top of page